itsxwang/software-development/Computer-Science-Core/OS/Linux/sedCommand.md

 - How to replace a word in a file and show?
    - `sed 's/<string_to_change>/<new_string>/g' file_name`: if you exclude `g`, it will only replace the first occurrence in each line.
+   - `/` is here the delimeter, but any character that follow `s` becomes delimeter.

 - How to replace a word in a file and show except a given line or only in given line?
    - `sed '5 s/<string_to_change>/<new_string>/g' file_name`: replace in 5th line only.